Packard Clipper: Initial reception

 The Clipper's market timing could not have been worse.
 After only 16,600 of the 1941 models were made, and a few thousand 1942s, Detroit stopped building civilian automobiles to concentrate on defense production.
 By the time cars began rolling off the lines again in late 1945, the still sleek Clipper's impact had been diminished by four years of war.
 The bright promise of its debut was limited by late introduction; what should have been its solid sophomore year was weakened by World War II.
 Its third and fourth years were postponed until 1946–47.
-Though Packard designer John Reinhart and other Company insiders wanted to retain and "sweeten (in Reinhart's words)" the Clipper's svelte lines, Packard management felt pressured by new postwar designs throughout the industry, introducing the mixed review "bathtub" or "pregnant elephant" 1948–50 Packards.
+Though Packard designer John Reinhart and other Company insiders wanted to retain and "sweeten" (in Reinhart's words) the Clipper's svelte lines, Packard management felt pressured by new, industry-wide postwar designs, thus introducing the mixed review "bathtub" or "pregnant elephant" 1948–1950 Packards.

-There were only two other automakers that introduced all-new 1941 models which were stopped short by the American entry into World War II and thus rendered obsolete before their time.
+There were only two other automakers introducing all-new 1941 models which were stopped short by the American entry into World War II and thus rendered obsolete before their time.
 Besides Packard, Ford brought out a much-changed design for the 1941 model year — the restyled Ford and its Mercury clone.
 Nash also produced all-new 1941 models, using monocoque "unitized" construction for the first time.
 General Motors redesigned for 1942, arguably a piece of bad timing even worse than Packard's, but the 1942 cars were so relatively few in number that they still looked reasonably new when GM resumed automotive production in 1946.
-The Ford/Mercury comparison is not apt either, primarily because these were quite different cars from Packards, with no pretense of luxury.
+The Ford/Mercury comparison was not apt either, primarily because these were quite different cars from Packards, with no pretense of luxury.
 Nor did their design history mirror the Clipper's.
 The 1941 Fords and Mercurys were evolutionary developments, clearly related to the 1940s they replaced.
 The Clipper was such a dramatic break with the previous Packard design as to preclude comparisons.

 After the war, while Packard opted to improve the Clipper, while other automakers restyled its models for 1949.
-While the bulbous 1941–48 Fords, Mercurys, and Nashes were replaced by modern designs, the Clipper was replaced by a bulbous 1948 upgrade that, while well received in its initial year, aged quickly in comparison with the new models from the "Big Three" and Nash.
+While the bulbous 1941–48 Fords, Mercuries, and Nashes were replaced by modern designs, the Clipper was undone by a bulbous 1948 upgrade that, while well received in its initial year, aged quickly in comparison with the new models from the "Big Three" and Nash, and cost as much to reskin as a wholly new car would've cost.
 A 1949 Mercury Eight which had cost $2,000 new was still worth $430 five years later, while a 1949 Packard Eight which had cost $2,200 new was worth only $375.
-Motor Trend automotive journalist, Tom McCahill, who had raved about the Packard Clipper, called the 1948 Packard "a goat."
+Motor Trend automotive journalist Tom McCahill, who had raved about the '46 Packard Clipper Deluxe eight, called the 1948 Packard "a dowager in a Queen Elizabeth hat," and "a goat.'

 The Clipper's timing was unfortunate.
 The state of the world being beyond Packard's control, Clipper production came to a halt on February 9, 1942, just as it was hitting its stride and when Clipper styling had spread through the entire Packard model lineup.